hoenie-ams/PyDSWS/README.md

 Python: Datastream WebServices API (DSWS)

 Connect to the Thomson Reuters Datastream database via Datastream Web Services (DSWS).
 You need to have a Datastream subscription and a username/password to use this package.
-Please note that this is not an official/supported package and it is still under development.
-Basic functionality is operational, error handling needs to be done.
+Please note that this is an unofficial/unsupported package and it is still under development.
+The package has basic functionality and most of the error handling still needs to be done.

 ### Installation
 PyDSWS is written in Python 3.